quantleaf/probly-search/README.md

 - Small memory footprint, optimized for mobile devices.

 ## Documentation
+Documentation is under development.
+For now read the source tests.

 ### Example
 *Creating an index with a document that has 2 fields.
 Then indexing two documents and query for one using the BM25 scoring function*